The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Methodology

 We define a benchmark framework for advancing computational methods in breast cancer analysis using dynamic contrast-enhanced magnetic resonance imaging (DCE-MRI).
 Participants were tasked with addressing two complementary objectives: (i) automatic segmentation of the primary breast tumor (\textit{Task 1}) and (ii) prediction of pathologic complete response (pCR) to neoadjuvant chemotherapy (\textit{Task 2}).

-Model development and training relied on the publicly available MAMA-MIA dataset~\cite{garrucho2025large}, which comprises large-scale, multi-center breast DCE-MRI data collected across 25 institutions in the United States with expert annotations.
+Model development and training relied on large-scale, multi-center breast DCE-MRI data collected across 25 institutions in the United States.
 Submitted methods were evaluated on private validation and test datasets acquired from three independent European clinical centers in Spain, Poland and Lithuania.
-This design is to enable systematic assessment of cross-institutional generalizability and supports the analysis of performance disparities across clinically relevant demographic subgroups prone to exhibit systematic biases in breast imaging \cite{Sedeta2023}.
+This design is to enable systematic assessment of cross-institutional generalizability and supports the analysis of performance disparities across clinically relevant demographic subgroups \cite{Sedeta2023}.

 To this end, Table~\ref{tab:mamamia_stats} summarizes the composition and key characteristics of the training, validation, and test cohorts.